PACIFIC NORTHWEST GROWN. Cornflowers (Centaurea cyanus), Whole, Certified Organic

 Cornflower's beautiful blue hue, due to the pigment protocyanin, has made it popular as an ornamental flower, an edible blossom sometimes added to salads, and a source of colorants for dyes, teas, and potpourris.

 French herbalists use a strained infusion of Cornflower, Eau de Casselunettes, as an eyewash for weak or inflamed eyes.
 Tea made from the petals has been given as a laxative and bitter tonic to improve digestion, to enhance resistance to infection, to support the liver and gall bladder, to treat menstrual disorders and vaginal yeast infections, and as a diuretic in urinary tract diseases.
 A recent in vitro study suggests a potential role for aqueous Cornflower extracts as anti-hemolytic and anti-hypertensive agents.

-These beautiful flowers were grown expressly for us this summer, and dried in our shop!
+These beautiful flowers were grown expressly for us last summer in nearby Skagit County, Washington, and dried in our shop!